-Imagine having a $10,000 investment that grew to over $46 million dollars.
-Let me let you in on a little secret: The best way to become a millionaire is to invest in a small group of startups with founders who believe their company can change the world.
+Imagine having a $10,000 investment that grew to over $40 million dollars.
+Well, let me let you in on a little secret.
+The best way to become a millionaire is to invest in a small group of startups with founders who believe their company can change the world.

 Anyone can do this.
 But the difference between “anyone” and those who become millionaires is the discipline to buy, hold through intense volatility, and wait for the company to indeed change the world.

-Had you done it with internet stocks in the late ’90s, such as Amazon (NASDAQ:AMZN), you’d have turned $10,000 into more than $16 million.
-Had you done it with cloud stocks like Netflix (NASDAQ:NFLX) in the late aughts, you’d have turned $10,000 into a cool $3 million today.
-While, in the early 2010s, a $10,000 investment into electric vehicle (EV) powerhouse Tesla (NASDAQ:TSLA) would be worth more than $2 million today.
+Had you done it with internet stocks like Amazon (AMZN), in the late ’90s, you’d have turned $10,000 into more than $10 million.
+Had you done it with cloud stocks like Netflix (NFLX) in the late aughts, you’d have turned $10,000 into a cool $2.5 million today.
+While, in the early 2010s, a $10,000 investment into electric vehicle (EV) powerhouse Tesla (TSLA) would be worth more than $1 million today.

-We’re literally talking about “Millionaire-Maker” opportunities here — not the 7% per year you get with an index fund or the 3% dividend yield you get with Coca-Cola.
+We’re literally talking about “Millionaire-Maker” opportunities here – not the 7% per year you get with an index fund or the 3% dividend yield you get with Coca-Cola (KO).
 At that rate, you could still turn $10,000 into a million bucks… by 2091.

 Most folks don’t want to wait until their rolling in their graves in 2091 to become millionaires.
-That’s why, in our flagship investment research advisory Innovation Investor, we’ve fully embraced this core investment strategy.
-We’re all about turning thousands into millions by taking big bets on small companies with world-changing potential.
+That’s why we’re all about turning thousands into millions by taking big bets on small companies with world-changing potential.

 A New Type of Battery to Change the World